Programs

 Tuesdays from 9:00 am - 11:00 am

-Explore all facets of the Arrowhead preserves with a varied group of nature enthusiasts during this free hike.
+Explore all facets of Eagle Marsh with a varied group of nature enthusiasts during this free hike.
 Don't forget to dress appropriately for the weather, and bring binoculars if desired.
-The starting point every Tuesday but the last in March, June, September and December will Arrowhead Prairie (8624 Aboite Road, Roanoke, IN 46783).
-On the last Tuesday of the month, meet at Buttonbush Bottoms (8533 Amber Rd, Fort Wayne, IN 46814)
+The starting point every Tuesday (except the last) in February, May, August and November will the LRWP Office - EM West (8315 W Jefferson Blvd, Fort Wayne).
+On the last Tuesday of the month, the starting point will be Eagle Marsh East.

 BREAKFAST ON THE MARSH